existancepy/blockfish/README.md

 Note that on Windows you must have the library files placed in the same directory that you run this command in.

 Afterwards, a target folder should be created, with a blockfish-client program inside it.
 (Note that the extension differs for different OS)
-Place your library files in the target folder and open the program
+(Windows only) Place your library files in the target folder
+open the program